zuckung/endless-sky-plugins/README.md

 <br>

-At every job board you can find a repeatable job that displays which persons you have already killed, which is alive and where to find it<br>
+At Earths job board you can find a repeatable job that displays which persons you have already killed, which is alive and where to find it.<br>

+After you've killed them all, you receive a small unique gift.<br>

 <br>

-Tested this plugin with 10x KIV349 and 10x Model512, all equipped with Mereti beam weapons, was probably an overkill on most.
+Tested this plugin with 10x KIV349, all equipped with Mereti beam weapons, was probably an overkill on most.
 Boarding "Zitchas"(1000 crew) needed an Echo-Galleon, and i tried it with hand2hand outfits plugin.
 Maybe it works with nerve gas too.<br>

 <br>